menu

 Augusta home prices are not only among the most expensive in Missouri, but Augusta real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Augusta isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Augusta are a mix of both white- and blue-collar jobs.
+Augusta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Augusta is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Augusta who work in management occupations (17.04%), office and administrative support (16.30%), and sales jobs (6.67%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.78% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Augusta is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Augusta doesn't have a public transportation system that people use for their commute.

 The per capita income in Augusta in 2022 was $43,581, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,324 for a family of four.
 However, Augusta contains both very wealthy and poor people as well.